 It is an umbrella term that is used to describe various liver diseases that occur as a result of fat accumulation in the liver.
-In women with PCOS, the metabolic syndrome associates with obesity can result in excess fat deposition in the liver which may slowly begin to damage it.
+In women with PCOS, the metabolic syndrome associated with obesity can result in excess fat deposition in the liver which may slowly begin to damage it.

 The causes of NAFLD can be varied.
 What connects it to PCOS is the common association of PCOS and NAFLD with Insulin resistance, Type 2 Diabetes, weight gain, hypertension, abnormal lipids.
-Insulin Resistance appears to be the basic mechanism shared by Polycystic Ovary Syndrome and NAFLD.
+Insulin resistance appears to be the basic mechanism shared by Polycystic Ovary Syndrome and NAFLD.

 How to Prevent Fatty Liver Disease?

 Though fatty liver can have serious consequences, it can easily be prevented or controlled by adopting healthy lifestyle changes.
 Here are some ways you can prevent fatty liver if you have PCOS:

 A healthy and balanced diet can be a great start to avoid/treat fatty liver.
 Food products that have high sugar and fat levels and therefore excess calories (simple sugars, too much fruit juices, chocolates, sweets, high saturated fats) are the major contributors to fatty liver disease.
 Hence, you must avoid them as much as you can.

 Processed foods should also be excluded from the diet.
 Instead, boost your liver’s health by taking a diet rich in whole grains, lean proteins, fish, beans and legumes, dairy, and fresh fruits and vegetables.

 Take Fish Oil